 - Park is closed Thanksgiving, Christmas and New Year's Day.

 - During periods of inclement weather and poor riding conditions, it may be necessary to close this facility.

-- This facility is open for informal day use; unless there is a scheduled event which has been permitted through Charles County Government, Department of Public Works.
+- This facility is open for informal day use; unless there is a scheduled event which has been permitted by the Department of Recreation, Parks, and Tourism.

 Maxwell Hall Equestrian Area Rules

-- Park Membership is required to enter and use facility.
+- Park Membership is required to enter and use the facility.

 - Member stickers must be displayed on the left rear side of all horse trailers entering the park.

-- Members are responsible for keeping gate closed and locked during and after use.
+- Members are responsible for keeping the gate closed and locked during and after use.

 - Riders are required to possess current negative coggins certificate for all horses and ponies.